Welcome to College Station, Bryan and Texas A&M

 Easterwood Airport (CLL) in College Station

-Easterwood Airport (CLL) is served by both American Eagle and United Airlines.
+Easterwood Airport (CLL) is served by American Eagle.

 Easterwood Airport is owned and operated by Texas A&M University (TAMU) and is the sole air facility within the Bryan-College Station metropolitan area and the Research Valley.

 Easterwood is a thriving non-hub regional airport providing scheduled commercial airline service and outstanding general aviation facilities.
 Its longest runway is 7,000ft in length.

 The William A. McKenzie Terminal at Easterwood Airport provides daily flights within Texas to Dallas/Fort Worth and Houston.